Davis Law Group's Law and Justice Scholarship

 - Corrections Officer;

-- and other related careers in the Law & Justice field.
+- and other related careers in the Law & Justice field who might assist victims of serious car accidents or other negligent actions in some way.

 Stage 1: Essay Contest